fidelhech/watto-spaceships/README.md

 ## Development

-The first time you start a project, you will need to create your `css, js` folders in order for Browser-sync to successfully serve your project's files.
+The first time you start this project, you will need to create your `css, js` folders in order for Browser-sync to successfully serve your project's files.

 Run